Book Tickets for the Acropolis or “Akropolis”

 it was also the city’s political and judicial center.

-It has survived very well since it was converted into a church in the 7th century AD.
+Since its conversion into a church in the 7th century AD, it has survived very well.
 From the temple, you can see the Agora and the Acropolis.

-The Agora entry fee includes admission to the Museum of the Ancient Agora, which is located in the restored Stoa of Attalos and houses a large and impressive collection of artifacts.
+The Agora entry fee includes admission to the Museum of the Ancient Agora.
+They keep the large collection of artifacts in the restored Stoa of Attalos.

 Single Admission: €10 (reduced €5)